lizhi941/docker-bacula-opensource-new/docs/menu.md

-### why not in  one but divide so many parts

-In fact, bacula-db-mysql-data bacula-db-mysql bacula-dir bacula-dir-baculum bacula-fd bacula-sd can run in one Host,but when you have many Hosts

-,you may need to run them in deffirent host.

-<a name="why this architecture"></a>
 ## Why this architecture

+### why not in  one but divide so many parts?

+In fact, bacula-db-mysql-data bacula-db-mysql bacula-dir bacula-dir-baculum bacula-fd bacula-sd can run in one Host,

+but when you have many Hosts,you may need to run them in deffirent host.
+Most insituations, you have one bacula-dir(bacula-dir-baculum) Host

+but some bacula-fd hosts, bacula-sd hosts, independly database host.